-Kyrie Irving Reportedly Traded to Celtics for Isaiah Thomas, Jae Crowder, More
+Kyrie Irving Traded to Celtics for Isaiah Thomas, Jae Crowder, Draft Pick, More

 IT HAPPENED. https://t.co/WQKTbrpXBH2017-8-22 23:42:59

+"Kyrie is one of the best scorers in the NBA.
+He has proven that on the biggest stage, the NBA Finals, the last three years," said Celtics president of basketball operations Danny Ainge in the team release.
+"He’s been an NBA Champion, an Olympic Gold Medalist, and a four-time All-Star.
+For all he’s accomplished, we think his best years are ahead of him."

+The Vertical's Shams Charania first reported the news.
+The Celtics will be traveling to Cleveland to play the Cavaliers on the NBA's opening night on Oct.
+17.

 Irving is reportedly "thrilled" to join the Celtics, according to Adrian Wojnarowski of ESPN.com, adding Boston has "strong belief" he will re-sign after his current contract expires.
+According to ESPN's Jeff Goodman, the Celtics had "significant concern" about Thomas' hip.

 While Thomas has been a member of one of the Cavaliers' biggest rivals in recent years, he'll already have a level of chemistry with one of Cleveland's biggest stars.
 Thomas, a native of Tacoma, Washington, crossed paths with Kevin Love, who grew up in Lake Oswego, Oregon, in AAU ball.